 What does the dosing requirements and guidance for pregnant and breastfeeding women stipulated by the FSA mean to brands and consumers?

-Brand owners must ensure their labelling adheres to the advice given around maximum daily dose of 70mg per day.
+Brand owners must ensure their labelling adheres to the advice given around maximum daily dose.
 They must also indicate pregnant, breastfeeding women and children must not consume CBD products.
 They need to indicate that those taking prescribed medication must consult their doctor before consuming CBD products.

 Consumers should also heed the advice given the recent release of information from the Committee Of Toxicology (COT) indicating at certain doses CBD can be harmful to the liver.
 They recommend that anyone taking medication must not consume CBD.